wchengpmel/MOM6_compilie_mox/mom6_compiliation_on_Hercules_Orion.md

 From here on, all commands will take place within the `MOM6-examples/` directory you just created.

 ### Comment
-By way of explanation, the above one line "recursive clone" is equivalent to the follow steps:
+By way of explanation, the above one-line "recursive clone" is equivalent to the following steps:
 ```
 git clone https://github.com/NOAA-GFDL/MOM6-examples.git MOM6-examples
 cd MOM6-examples